 If you are interested in the real estate sector, you have probably compared the advantages and disadvantages of new buildings and old houses.
 If you think buying a project under construction is easy, you have never talked to a professional contractor.
 After a lot of technical information, cost estimates, and unreasonably high prices, you will want to have a personal lawyer.
 Still, asking yourself: do I need a realtor to buy a new home?
 We answer: even by paying for a professional agent’s services, you will save from 10 to 15% at the end of the transaction.
 After these numbers, everyone agrees that this approach is reasonable.

 Moreover, the real estate buyers agent can offer you additional options that you have not thought about before.
 And another plus of cooperation with an agent is his influence on the developer.
 Realtors help sell about 70% of all new buildings.
 It doesn’t matter if it’s apartments or offices.
-A professional realtor can even influence the construction company and persuade you to sell the object to you (at a price that suits both parties).
+A professional realtor in a place like Tennessee for sale can even influence the construction company and persuade you to sell the object to you (at a price that suits both parties).

 Why do you need to work with an agent from the beginning?